-The Council is located within a high fire risk area heightening the need for appropriate processes to be in place to ensure the safety and wellbeing of our employees during a fire danger day (a declared fire danger day i.e. severe, extreme, or catastrophic).
-The Council will endeavour to redirect, train or use employees in other areas of the organisation in the first instance.
-Where the Council is unable to identify suitable alternative work arrangements the following will apply.

-The Council is committed to supporting employees to meet their family and community responsibilities as well as ensuring sufficient resources to maintain its services to customers.
+Council is located within a high fire risk area heightening the need for appropriate processes to be in place to ensure the safety and wellbeing of our employees during a fire danger day (i.e. a day with a declared fire danger rating of severe, extreme, or catastrophic).
+Council is committed to supporting employees to meet their family and community responsibilities as well as ensuring sufficient resources to maintain services to customers.

 The Fire Danger Procedure (as amended from time to time) has been implemented to address working arrangements on fire danger days.
-Where a severe, extreme or catastrophic fire day is declared the following applies:
+On a declared fire danger day, the following applies:

-- 1. Employees choosing to implement their personal bushfire action plan (as agreed and approved in advance with their Manager), may take the time off work and use leave identified. - 2.
-Where a workplace is not available due to fire risk, the Council will attempt to relocate employees to a suitable workplace where they can continue their normal duties.
-This may include the use of temporary office space or working from home (provided that the working from home arrangement comply with WHS requirements and are approved by the employees Manager) - 3.
-Where the Council cannot provide a temporary workplace from which employees can perform their normal duties and working from home arrangements have not been approved, the Council may allocate employees to alternative duties or re-direct employees to undertake other duties in order for the Council to continue to provide services.

-- 4. Where the Council is unable to identify suitable alternative work arrangements during catastrophic days, employees may be stood down for one day per Event with pay.
-The standing down of employees with pay will be subject to employees being in a state of readiness to return to duties and/or to assist when directed. - 5.
-If consecutive catastrophic fire danger days are declared, employees may be required to attend a work location in a safe precinct to undertake training or other designated duties (as nominated by their Manager). - 6.
-If no alternative employment arrangements are available, employees may choose to take leave entitlements and remain at home OR employees may be stood down without pay, there is no requirement to be in a state of readiness to return to duty on that day.
+- Employees must have a personal bushfire action plan that is approved in advance by their People Leader.
+A personal bushfire action plan identifies what an employee will do on a declared fire danger day.
+If an employee indicates on their personal bushfire action plan that they intend to take leave on a declared fire danger day it is expected that they will do so. - Employees who do not want to travel through, or into, a bushfire zone may work from home on a declared fire danger day.
+This option is not available to an employee who wants to stay and monitor or defend their property (refer to 3.5.1 above).
+Employees must complete a Working from Home Agreement before undertaking any work from home and have it approved by their People Leader.
+This ensures that appropriate WHS requirements are in place. - 3.
+Where a workplace is not available due to fire risk, Council will attempt to relocate employees to a suitable workplace where they can continue their normal duties.
+This may include the use of temporary office space or working from home (refer to 3.5.2 above). - 4.
+Where Council cannot provide a suitable workplace from which employees can perform their normal duties, and working from home arrangements have not been approved, Council may redirect employees to undertake other suitable alternative duties (including training) in order for Council to continue to provide services. - 5.
+Where Council is unable to identify other suitable alternative duties due to fire risk (refer to 3.5.3 and 3.5.4 above), employees may be stood down for one day with pay.
+The standing down of employees with pay will be subject to employees being in a state of readiness to return to normal duties or other duties (refer to 3.5.4 above) when directed. - 6.
+If consecutive fire danger days are declared and Council is unable to identify suitable alternative work arrangements due to fire risk (refer to 3.5.3 and 3.5.4 above), employees may be stood down without pay for any period in excess of one day.
+In any such instance employees may choose to take leave entitlements and remain at home where there will be no requirement to be in a state of readiness to return to duty on that day.